dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/interface-dceframelistener.md

 # VideoFrameListener

-The `VideoFrameListener` protocol includes methods for monitoring the camera state.
+The `VideoFrameListener` interface includes methods for monitoring the camera state.

 ## Definition